tigerfarm/arduino/Altair101/README.md

 similar LEDs and toggles to an Altair 8800, and have the base Altair 8800 functionality.
 This will give the computer an Altair 8800 look and feel from the user's point of view.

-A major milestone will be when I can enter and run the classic, [Kill the Bit](https://youtu.be/ZKeiQ8e18QY) program, on my Altair 101.
-I will use an Arduino Nano microprocessor and supporting chips to control the I/O and run the computer's processes.
-I will use the [Altair 8800 online simulator](https://s2js.com/altair/sim.html) ([homepage](https://s2js.com/altair/))
-is the baseline functionality for my Altair 101.
-What the simulator does, my computer will do.

 #### Altair 8800 Front Panel

 [<img width="600px"  src="Altair8800frontPanel15x6.jpg"/>](https://s2js.com/altair/sim.html)